 What are Restricted Stock Units?

-Restricted Stock Units (RSUs) are a type of equity compensation provided by your employer.
-They are not stock.
-Rather, they are promises to receive stock after a period of time during which specific conditions are met.
+Restricted Stock Units (RSUs) are a type of equity compensation provided by your employer that gives you a promise to receive stock after a period of time during which specific conditions are met.
+Unlike stock options, RSUs do not need to be purchased.
+They are awarded and convert into shares once they vest.

 RSUs mature according to predetermined vesting schedules.
 Your new employer hopes to encourage your long-term commitment by tying the availability of company stock with certain restrictions based on the amount of time you’re employed or your job performance.